-At AU, records are retained for a maximum of 7 years after the close of the award.
+At AU, records are retained for a maximum of 7 years.
 The AU Record Retention Schedule provides additional information on types of records retained, the responsible office, the official repository, and the duration of retention.

 AUDITS AND SITE VISITS

 VIII.
 ANNUAL AUDITS